South Brisbane Cemetery

-South Brisbane Cemetery is a heritage-listed cemetery at 21 Fairfield Road and Annerley Road, Dutton Park, City of Brisbane, Queensland, Australia, adjacent to the Brisbane River.
+South Brisbane Cemetery, also known as Dutton Park Cemetery, is a heritage-listed cemetery at 21 Fairfield Road and Annerley Road, Dutton Park, City of Brisbane, Queensland, Australia, adjacent to the Brisbane River.
 It was built from 1870 to 1990s.
-It is also known as Dutton Park Cemetery.
 It was added to the Queensland Heritage Register on 1 October 2003.

 The cemetery was established in 1866 and remained in active use until the 1960s, after which its use has been limited by lack of space for new graves.

 History

 In 1851, the residents of South Brisbane discovered (apparently to their surprise) that the government of New South Wales (before the separation of Queensland) had set aside around 5 acres of land for a general cemetery for South Brisbane.
 (In 2011 that land is the site of the West End State School.)
 However, no trustees were ever appointed and no burials occurred.
 In 1865, the Queensland Government decided to sell that site and use the proceeds towards another burial ground.

 In 1866 a grant of 18 acres of land was made for the South Brisbane Cemetery by the Queensland Government.
 The original trustees were Thomas Blacket Stephens, Albert John Hockings, William Theophilus Blakeney, William Henry Baynes and James Mooney.
 The first person buried in the cemetery was Jane Hockings in July 1870.

 Although Christian burials in Europe were traditionally clustered around churches, following the rise of urban populations in the late 18th and early 19th centuries, churchyards became inadequate for the numbers of burials required.
 After the example set by France, towns in Britain, and in Australia, set aside land on the outskirts of settlement as public cemeteries.
 This was thought to be healthier and provided a spacious, landscaped environment where monuments and plantings could be attractively set out.
 Brisbane's first public cemetery of this type was established at Milton in the 1840s though it has since been built over.
 Nundah cemetery was established in 1846 and Moggill in 1855.

 The area now that is now known as Dutton Park was originally thickly timbered and cut by steep gullies.
 A rough track from Woolloongabba to Ipswich passed through it.
 Some farms were established in the 1840s, the road was surveyed and a bridge across the river was built in the 1860s, but there were few houses.

 In 1863 the area around Dutton Park was surveyed.
 A large recreation reserve was set aside, and then divided into recreation and cemeteries reserves by a later survey.
 The Cemetery Act of 1865 provided for the government to set up general cemeteries under the control of local trustees and South Brisbane Cemetery was established in 1866 under Trustees Thomas Blacket Stephens, Albert J Hocking, William T Blakeney, William M Baynes and James Mooney.
 The cemetery was officially declared open on 7 May 1870.
 The first burial took place on 1 August 1870 and was that of Jane Hockings, mother of cemetery trustee Albert Hockings.